frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider_organization
 - Type: `table` · Rows: `28` · Size: `24.00 KB`

-> This table documents the professional affiliations between healthcare providers and healthcare organizations.
-It functions as a linking table, connecting individual providers from the 'provider' table to the specific organizations, like hospitals or clinics, in the 'organization' table where they work or have privileges.
-The 'role' and 'start_date' columns suggest the table is used to track the specific capacity and tenure of a provider's relationship with an organization, which is crucial for credentialing, network directories, and administrative purposes.
+> This table serves as a linking or junction table to document the many-to-many relationship between healthcare providers and healthcare organizations.
+It records which providers are affiliated with which organizations, effectively tracking employment or association history.
+The inclusion of 'role' and 'start_date' columns indicates its business purpose is to maintain a detailed record of a provider's professional affiliations over time, which is crucial for credentialing, network management, and patient referral systems.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |